biagimarco/hierarchicalSMP/README.md

-# hierarchicalSMP
+# Steady state analysis of hierarchical semi-Markov processes with parallel regions
-Steady state analysis of hierarchical semi-Markov processes with parallel regions
+This is the implementation used for experimentations in the paper "Extending the steady state analysis of hierarchical semi-Markov processes with parallel regions", published in the [15th European Performance Engineering Workshop](http://epew2018.lacl.fr/).